ricab/scope_guard/docs/precond.md

 The callback MUST return void.
 Returning anything else is [intentionally](design.md#no-return) rejected.
-The user MAY wrap their call in a lambda that ignores the return.
+The user MAY wrap their call in a lambda that ignores the return value.

 ###### Compile time enforcement: